TYPO3-svn-archive/ip_issuu/README.txt

-This is just a simple Extension that lets you embed isuu-flip pdfs into you TYPO3-Site
+This is just a simple Extension that lets you embed issuu-flip pdfs into you TYPO3-Site